 What to expect on your first mushroom foraging hike?

 You never know what to expect on your first mushroom hunt.
-You may get completely skunked and be totally out of season in the wrong place.
+You may get skunked entirely and out of season in the wrong place.
 Alternatively, you may be at the right place at the right time and find yourself overwhelmed by mushrooms!

-If your not seeing many mushrooms than just have patience.
-Enjoy the nature and keep your eyes peeled for any potential fungus.
-Sometimes there can be some hidden gems even when the seasons not the best!
-If you end up completely skunked, you now know where not to look at this time of the year!
+If you’re not seeing many mushrooms, than have patience.
+Enjoy nature and keep your eyes peeled for any potential fungus.
+Sometimes there can be hidden gems even when the seasons are not the best!
+If you end up wholly skunked, you now know where not to look at this time of the year!

-If you find yourself overwhelmed by a huge diversity of mushrooms on your first outing, don’t worry!
-Try to forage mushrooms you feel comfortable with such as Chanterelles or Boletes which are easy for beginners.
-If your going at it alone with no experienced guide, you may not feel comfortable harvesting.
+If you are overwhelmed by a vast diversity of mushrooms on your first outing, don’t worry!
+Try to forage mushrooms you feel comfortable with, such as Chanterelles or Boletes, which are easy for beginners.
+If you’re going at it alone with no experienced guide, you may not feel comfortable harvesting.
 That’s okay!
-If this is the case, just take pictures and confirm the identify of the mushrooms with better resources or maybe the help of an expert.
+If this is the case, take pictures and confirm the mushrooms’ identification with better resources or maybe the help of an expert.

-NEVER consume wild mushrooms that have not been properly identified.
-Identification should be done by an experienced mushroom forager.
+NEVER consume wild mushrooms that have not been adequately identified.
+An experienced mushroom forager should make an identification.
 Do not rely on instinct, intuition, or an electronic application.
-Mushrooms don’t just “look” or “feel” edible, you must confirm the exact identify of any type of mushroom you consume!
-It is also important to understand how to properly harvest and prepare mushrooms to avoid having any complications with digestion.
+Mushrooms don’t just “look” or “feel” edible; you must confirm the exact identity of any mushroom you consume!
+It is also essential to understand how to harvest and prepare mushrooms to avoid any digestion complications properly.